-18.11 Use of Electronic Materials
+18.16 Use of Electronic Materials

 Electronic Materials are materials that are distributed digitally online and can be accessed via a computer, the Internet, or a portable device such as an e-book reader.
 Types of electronic materials include e-books and downloadable electronic video and audio files.
 Electronic materials packaged together as a unit and checked out as a unit are counted as one use.
-Include circulation only for items that require user authentication, and have a limited period of use.
+Include circulation only for items that require a user authentication and have a limited period of use.

-18.12 Total Circulation of Materials (18.10 + 18.11)

-This is the sum of total Physical Items Circulation and Use of Electronic Material.
+18.17 Total Circulation of Materials This is the sum of total of 553 Physical Item Circulation and 552 Use of Electronic Material.